ELISSA-Main/elissa3_wiki/wiki/astrobee.md

 1.2.2.
 Press **"Install Editor"**

 1.2.3.
-Under Official releases locate Version **2022.3.22f1** and press the blue install button next to it
+Under Official Releases, locate Version **2022.3.22f1** and press the blue install button next to it

-### Intergrate existing Astrobee Assets
+### Intergrate existing Astrobee assets
-Head to the path
+Head to the path:
 ```
 ./𝚜𝚛𝚌/𝚎𝚕𝚒𝚜𝚜𝚊𝟹_𝚊𝚜𝚝𝚛𝚘𝚋𝚎𝚎_𝚞𝚗𝚒𝚝𝚢/𝙰𝚜𝚜𝚎𝚝𝚜
 ```
-In this folder there will be a script called **"generate_urdf.sh"**.
+In this folder, there will be a script called **"generate_urdf.sh"**.
-Run it with the parameters "bumble","honey"."queen" like this:
+Run it with the parameters "bumble","honey" and "queen" like this:
 ```
 ./generate_urdf.sh bumble && ./generate_urdf.sh honey && ./generate_urdf.sh queen
 ```

 ### Start ROS & Unity Simulation

-First (In the Unity Hub) head to **Projects** and press **Add** the filepath for the unity project should be:
+First (In the Unity Hub) head to **Projects** and press **Add** the filepath for the Unity project should be:
 ```
 /astrobee/src/elissa3_astrobee_unity
 ```

-then click on the now listed project and it should open without an issue !
+then click on the now listed Project and it should open without issue !

-(If you installed the wrong version it should prompt you to install the missing version)
+(If you installed the wrong version, it should prompt you to install the missing version)

-## Add Unity Ros
+## Add Unity ROS

-If you never did this before it may be necessary to install the [ROS-TCP-Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint/tree/main)
+If you never did this before, it may be necessary to install the [ROS-TCP-Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint/tree/main)

-In your opened Unity Editor locate **"Window"** expand and select **"Packagemanager"**
+In your opened Unity Editor, locate **"Window"** expand, and select **"Packagemanager"**

-Locate the +(Add) Button in the upper left corner
+Locate the +(Add) Button in the upper left corner:

 ![Location of Add button](https://github.com/user-attachments/assets/9e51d989-7d37-4aba-a09c-86c8cc027d88)

-and select **"Add from git url"** and paste in the following url
+and select **"Add from git url"** and paste in the following url:
 ```
 https://github.com/Unity-Technologies/ROS-TCP-Endpoint.git
 ```

 ### Start Unity/ROS communication
-Now you may proceed to start the simulation
+Now you may proceed to start the simulation:

 ```
 roslaunch elissa3_astrobee sim_elissa.launch fad_ops_gui:=true tcp_endpoint:=true
 ```
-the "tcp_endpoint:=true" parameter is crucial for unity/ros communication !
+The "tcp_endpoint:=true" parameter is crucial for unity/ros communication !

 Once everything has loaded you are able to start the cross communication by clicking on the play button
 ![Play button](https://github.com/user-attachments/assets/fa26745c-a1e6-4812-9d31-17e2ed332247)

-After this it should automatically connect to your own PC If this does'nt work consider going to "Robotics"->"Ros Settings" and ensuring your configuration matches the default configuration
+After this, it should automatically connect (127.0.0.1:10000) If this doesn't work, consider going to "Robotics"->"Ros Settings" and ensuring your configuration matches the default configuration.

 ![Default configuration](https://github.com/user-attachments/assets/dd89bc2f-ac3e-4354-8f59-eaedfcb8b10b)

-If you wanna do some debugging you should be able to listen in to the published and rendered images by ROS on the topics
+If you want to do some debugging, you should be able to listen to the published and rendered images by ROS on the topics:
 ```
 /𝚋𝚞𝚖𝚋𝚕𝚎/𝚗𝚊𝚟𝚌𝚊𝚖_𝚞𝚗𝚒𝚝𝚢
 ```